pedrococa/Dockerfile/rabbitmq/Readme.md

 ### Running the container

+Use the start.sh init script of this repo or deal directly with docker:

 ```
 docker network create app-tier --driver bridge
 docker run -d -p 5672:5672 -p 15672:15672 --network app-tier rabbitmq:latest